MarkusRosen/markusrosen.github.io/_posts/2020-01-22-create-maps-with-python.md

 date: 2020-01-22 16:46:20 +0300
 description: This tutorial teaches you how to plot map data on a background map of OpenStreetMap using Python.
 img:  /post1/teaser.jpg
-tags: [Python, Maps, Matplotlib, Visualization, Pandas, Geodata] # add tag
+tags: [Python, Maps, Matplotlib, Visualization, Pandas, Geodata]
 ---

+## ! add in updated code from colab and the other notebook !

 This tutorial teaches you how to plot map data on a background map of OpenStreetMap using Python.
 The [tutorial is in form of a Jupyter Notebook](code.ipynb), therefore you either install Jupyter Lab or you can also copy the code into any other editor.
 The results should look like the following images: